PHOTOS: Oak Bay Avenue lights up for thousands of locals - Victoria News

 — Sophie Heizer (@yrlocaljourno) November 25, 2019

-One evening next week, art galleries throughout Oak Bay Village are open for the annual Art on the Avenue Gallery Walk.
-The public is invited to visit the galleries and walk the avenue to se the lights and decorated shops.
+Next week, on Nov.
+28, art galleries throughout Oak Bay Village are open for the annual Art on the Avenue Gallery Walk.
+The public is invited to visit the galleries and walk the avenue to see the lights and decorated shops.

-The festival concludes on the first Saturday in December (Dec.
-7) with a lighted truck convoy, which heads down Oak Bay Avenue between 6 and 7 p.m.
+The festival concludes on Dec.
+7 with the annual Truck Light Convoy, which heads down Oak Bay Avenue between 6 and 7 p.m.

 Like us on Facebook and follow @yrlocaljourno